gakalmar/fibonacci-calculator/README.md

         - We already have the images uploaded to DockerHub, so we are just managing these
         - The documentation we will use is here: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definitions
     - Creating the DB services:
-        - **OPTION 1:** The DB storage will be updated in a real production environment:
+        - The DB storage will be updated in a real production environment:
             - `Redis` should run inside the `AWS ElastiCache` or `EC`
             - `Postgres` should run inside the `AWS Relational Database Service` or `RDS`